Hyland Pass Trail begins where

 12-13.
 The path approaches the triangular mountain on the left...

 British Columbia Hiking

 14...and then makes an almost 180⁰ turn while climbing up.

-16. A few hundred meters later, you are in the open and start
+16. A few hundred meters later, we are in the open and start

-17. The path disappears shortly, but Cronin Creek Road trail is not too far
+17. The path disappears shortly, but Cronin Creek Road Trail is not too far

 18. A neat mountain on the right.